ProgramingMaster/finalproject/README.md

   Clicking signup will bring you to the signup form.

   ###__Sign up__
   The signup form is pretty standard.
-It will ask you for a username, and a password, along with a confirmation password which has to match the password.
-Most the inputs on the site have basic html validators on them (required and number), but the server double checks everything of course.
+It will ask you for a username and a password.
+Along with a confirmation password which has to match the password.
+Most of the inputs on the site have basic html validators on them (required and number), but the server double checks everything, of course.

   There's also some text below the signup form that says, "Already have an account?
 Log in!"